celine-14/first-portfolio/README.md

     - The gallery provides user with supporting images to give an insight of what the choir rehearsals and performances look like.
     - The gallery images are of the conductor and singers to allow user to be familiar with the members of the choir.
     - The gallery has a video that welcomes user to play and enjoy the choir's performance.
-This is to encourage more audience to attend the choir's concert and singers to join the choir.
+This video gives a preview of how the choir sound like to the user and to encourage user to attend the choir's upcoming concerts and singers to join the choir.

 ![Photos](https://github.com/celine-14/first-portfolio/blob/main/docs/screenshots/voces_creo_photos.png?raw=true)
 ![Video](https://github.com/celine-14/first-portfolio/blob/main/docs/screenshots/voces_creo_video.png?raw=true)